 Conflict is endemic in the human society and it cannot be annihilated without first annihilating the human society.
 As long as there will be people living in a society conflict will continue to be because different people have different perceptions about different realities.
-Different perceptions of people or groups of people together with their interests that they want to protect and promote will always lead to conflict in the society.20 a 'dysfunctional' state of social relation21.
+Different perceptions of people or groups of people together with their interests that they want to protect and promote will always lead to conflict in the society.

+Conflict refers to confrontation and disagreement.
+This means a negative situation or atmosphere.
+According to Morton, conflict is a disruption of formal, desirable social interaction, a 'dysfunctional' state of social relation.
 In contextualizing conflict, Mwagiru argues that conflict relates closely to the cultural setting.
-What may be considered wrong and divisive in one culture may not be considered so in another22.
-Lederach agrees with Mwagiru's position when he says that the problem of the different cultural perception about conflict has not been addressed satisfactorily23.
+What may be considered wrong and divisive in one culture may not be considered so in another.
+Lederach agrees with Mwagiru's position when he says that the problem of the different cultural perception about conflict has not been addressed satisfactorily.